andrewskyboss/milestone-project-02/README.md

 - The main users of this website are a business people and their representatives.

 Common types of users are:
-- New customer or unauthenticate user main goal is to get all information they need as quick as possible.
+- New customers.
+The users’ main goal is to get necessary travel information.
+They are ready for travel and can spend some time to choose a destination.
+They are ready to get some inspirations from the imaginary and customers’ reviews.
-- Existing customers knows website structure and could wondering for any updates and new information.
+- Existing customers.
+They knows website structure.
+They are ready for travel.
+Some of them want to be inspired by the imaginary or video to get a new destination.
+Some of them knows their destination and wants to do a quick buy.
-- Admin goal is to get access to the back end information to manage it.
+- Admin.
+He’s goal is to get access to the back end information to manage it.
 - This website does not proposing any login system.

 #### Developer Goals